Updated June 8, 2023

 Click F7 or Window > Layers

-The layers palette pops up, and you will notice the drop down arrow on layer 1.
-When you click on the arrow, the layers palette opens to arrays of sub-layers that are predefined with individual item as text, shape and imported graphics.
+The layers palette pops up, and you will notice the drop-down arrow on layer 1.
+When you click on the arrow, the layers palette opens to arrays of sub-layers predefined with individual items as text, shape, and imported graphics.

 Change layer name

-To change the name of the layer, double click on the existing layer name.
-You will find the cursor arrow changing into a finger cursor, and the text is selected in Blue.
+To change the layer’s name, double-click on the existing name.
+The cursor arrow is changed into a finger cursor, and the text is selected in Blue.
 Type the name you want to give the layer.

 Lock the Layer

-Just as in any every other Adobe layers palette, the lock and visibility icons are seen arranged just before the layers palette.
+Like every other Adobe layers palette, the lock and visibility icons are arranged just before the layers palette.
 You may click on the lock symbol to activate the layers lock, so you will not disturb the contents of the layers.
-You can also hide the layers content by disabling the eye symbol and place it in the hidden mode.
+You can also hide the layer’s content by disabling the eye symbol and placing it in hidden mode.

-In case you want to group the content in two or more layers you may choose to place required layers and create a group.
-It allows to move, hide and lock a set of layers together saving your time working on them.
+In case you want to group the content into two or more layers, you may choose to place the required layers and create a group.
+It allows moving, hiding, and locking layers together, saving you time working on them.

-By default, InDesign will name the Group as Group1, Group2.
+By default, InDesign will name Group Group 1, Group 2.
 You may choose to rename groups in the same way as mentioned in the Layers column.

 Rulers and Guidelines

 In every part of the Designing world, precision perfection is essential.
-When it comes to publishing the need is more intense.
-And the best way to achieve is by using the Rulers and Guides to arrange the elements of your design in a perfect alignment.
+When it comes to publishing, the need is more intense.
+And the best way to achieve this is by using the Rulers and Guides to arrange your design elements in a perfect alignment.